NewcastleRSE/5gir-docs/install_postgres.md

 ## On Ubuntu

-Install `postgresql-14` in your local machine with:
+Install PostgreSQL on Ubuntu with:
 ```bash
 sudo apt-get install postgresql-14 -y
 ```